 top of page

-Mildmay Hospital utilises a large multi-disciplinary team (MDT) to provide structured pathways of rehabilitation and care for patients with complex HIV and HAND (HIV-associated neurological disorders).
+Mildmay Hospital utilises a diverse multi-disciplinary team (MDT) to provide structured pathways of rehabilitation and care for patients with complex HIV and HAND (HIV-associated neurological disorders).

 Our patient-centred approach encourages patients to be active in their treatment decisions and care plan.
 Goal-orientated care plans work to maximise independence, and improve physical, psychological, cognitive and emotional well-being.
 This can lead to a reduction in incidences of readmission to hospital.